The{N/D}-Conjecture for Nonresonant Hyperplane Arrangements: Proof of Theorem

 \section{Proof of Theorem \ref{thm: main}}

 In this section, we will prove Theorem \ref{thm: main}.
 We will need the following two technical lemmas.
 The first one is a translation of indecomposability.
-This was proved by N. Budur, Q. Shi and H. Zuo in \cite[Lemma 4.4-4.6]{budur2024motivic}.
-For readers' convenience, we include a proof here. \begin{lem} Let $ V $ be an $ n $-dimensional $ \CC $-linear space($n \geq 2$) and $ A = \{ L_{1},\cdots,L_{r} \} $ be an indecomposable subset of $ V $.
+Although this is implicit in \cite[Lemma 4.4-4.6]{budur2024motivic}, it is not stated explicitly there.
+We formulate it as follows and give a concise proof. \begin{lem} Let $ V $ be an $ n $-dimensional $ \CC $-linear space($n \geq 2$) and $ A = \{ L_{1},\cdots,L_{r} \} $ be an indecomposable subset of $ V $.
 Then there exist positive rational numbers $ \epsilon_{1},\cdots,\epsilon_{r} $ such that $ \sum\limits_{j=1}^{r} \epsilon_{j} = n $ and for any nonzero proper subspace $ W \subsetneq V $,

 \end{lem} \begin{proof} Since $ A $ is indecomposable, $ L_{1},\cdots,L_{r} $ span the whole space $ V $.
 So without loss of generality we may assume $ B = \{L_{1},\cdots,L_{n}\} $ is a basis of $ V $.
 Then for any $ j > n $ we can define $ B_{j} $ to be the subset of $ B $ consisting of those $ L_{i} $ such that the coefficient of $ L_{i} $ is not zero in the linear representation of $ L_{j} $.
 For each $ 1 \leq i \leq n $, set $ b_{i} = \# \{j>n \mid L_{i} \in B_{j}\}$.